tmorse2222/EmployerDatabase/README.md

 WHEN I choose to update an employee role<br>
 THEN I am prompted to select an employee to update and their new role and this information is updated in the database<br>
 Description:<br>
-This application is executed through node.js, including "mysql2", "inquirer", and "jest" npms, as well as custom classes and OOP emplimentation.
-Once initiated, A series of prompts appear through the terminal requiring information to be passed to the new HTML file.
-Once complete, a pre-styled HTML file of project members and information will be created.
-Responsive on all screen sizes.
+This application is executed through node.js, including "mysql2", "inquirer", and "console.table" npms.
+Upon application start, the user will be provided options for interacting with the database, including viewing tables, adding data, and updating employee roles through the command line.
-A link to a video demo of the application can be found <a href="https://drive.google.com/file/d/1BJ3A17VPO9xyPI7A9FYKqPIwEwAxX9tO/view">here<a>.
+A link to a video demo of the application can be found <a href="https://drive.google.com/file/d/1GHK6LEzRQAzWimgkiPjjyb3kRm5CqWKp/view">here<a>.